Jolson: Premise

 Based on the life of singer Al Jolson, one of America's most popular entertainers, it spans thirty years of his career.
 Out of the limelight, the plot emphasizes his personal faults as much as it does his professional successes.
 Other major characters include his wife Ruby Keeler and his longtime friend and agent Louis Epstein.

 Productions

 The West End production, directed by Bettinson, opened on October 26, 1995 at the Victoria Palace Theatre, where it ran for seventeen months.
-The cast included Brian Conley as Jolson, Sally Ann Triplett as Keeler, and John Bennett as Epstein.
+The cast included Brian Conley as Jolson, Sally Ann Triplett as Keeler, John Bennett as Epstein, Julie Armstrong, Alison Carter & Helen McNee as The Rooney Sisters.

 An original cast album was recorded live during the performances of February 29, March 1, and March 2, 1996 and released by First Night Records.

 Jolson - The Musical was staged at the Royal Alexandra Theatre in Toronto from June through October 1997.
 A proposed move to Broadway never materialized.
 However, a national US tour did occur beginning in October 1998, with the production performing in 34 cities.